(CNN) — Cancun and Cabo are great -- sand, sun, surf. But if you want true Mexican culture, you have to leave the bikinis behind.

 Zaachila's underground tombs are best visited on Thursday, during the town's massive tianguis, or market.

-4. Indigenous culture
+4. The indigenous culture

 The region is one of Mexico's most culturally diverse.